How to write research news using AI

 Prompt for standard news article with headline, lead, and quote

 Act as a communications officer at the medical university Karolinska Institutet.
 Write a popular science news article about a new study in [name of the journal] based on the summary below.
-The article should be in English, about 2,000 characters long and understandable to a high school student.
+The article should be in English, about 2,000 characters long, and understandable to a high school student.
 Use a journalistic structure, including a headline, a lead, body text, and one or two quotes by the researcher [researcher’s name and title] at the Department of [name of department].
 Only use the information provided.
 If you are unsure of any facts, ask me questions or let me know that you are unsure.
-Use a neutral tonality and avoid words like groundbreaking, unique, for the first time, etc.
+Use a neutral tone and avoid superlatives.

 Write the article in the same style as this news article: news.ki.se/early-body-contact-develops-premature-babies-social-skills